rsp/rsp/README.md

 #### I got obsessed with programming when I was a kid and haven't recovered since then.

-#### 👉 Building custom backend APIs and Platform tooling and libraies using TypeScript/Node.js for FinTech and Web3.
+#### 👉 Building custom backend APIs and Platform tooling and libraries with TypeScript/Node.js for FinTech and Web3.

 ### 🚀 Next direction: Go programming languaage (a new passion) 💖